cazwacki/AiO-Discord-Bot/README.md

 - [x] ~activity rescan: (Should be useless most of the time) Checks for any users in a server that are not in the database, and adds them to it.
 - [x] ~about @user: Get user details related to the Guild the message was called in.
 - [x] ~leaderboard: Get top 10 (or top x where x is the number of people who have sent a message) users with the highest chat scores.
+- [x] ~greeter help: Provides information on how to set messages to be sent on members entering / exiting a server.

 ### Dead By Daylight Commands
 - [x] ~perk (perk name): Scrapes https://deadbydaylight.gamepedia.com/ for the perk and outputs its description.